Pediatric Psychology Fellowship Supervisor

 Director, Pediatric Psychology Fellowship

-Dr. Millard is a native of Menasha, Wis., and has been employed at Gundersen Health System as a Pediatric Psychologist since 2012.
-Dr. Millard earned her undergraduate degree in Psychology from the University of Wisconsin-Madison and doctoral degree from the Illinois School of Professional Psychology in Schaumburg, Ill.
-Dr. Millard completed an APA-accredited pre-doctoral internship program at Wright State University, with rotations at Dayton Children's Hospital and Wright State University College Counseling Center.
+Dr. Beinborn is a native of Menasha, Wis., and has been employed at Gundersen Health System as a Pediatric Psychologist since 2012.
+Dr. Beinborn earned her undergraduate degree in Psychology from the University of Wisconsin-Madison and doctoral degree from the Illinois School of Professional Psychology in Schaumburg, Ill.
+Dr. Beinborn completed an APA-accredited pre-doctoral internship program at Wright State University, with rotations at Dayton Children's Hospital and Wright State University College Counseling Center.
 She completed a two year post-doctoral fellowship at Akron Children's Hospital's Neurodevelopmental Science Center.
-During her time at Gundersen, Dr. Millard has taken a lead role in continuing education, earning the hospital approval for continuing education programming providing CE credit through APA sponsorship.
+During her time at Gundersen, Dr. Beinborn has taken a lead role in continuing education, earning the hospital approval for continuing education programming providing CE credit through APA sponsorship.
 She also co-created a Pediatric Headache Clinic, conducts the majority of IQ/Achievement testing through Gundersen Behavioral Health, serves as the psychologist on the Cystic Fibrosis team and collaborates with many pediatric medical providers throughout the hospital system.